Here are all the best vegetables to roast! Your oven is the idea tool for making veggies taste amazing…but they’re not all created equal.

 Tied with broccoli for the best vegetables to roast: it's cauliflower!
 This Parmesan roasted cauliflower is so irresistible, you’ll find yourself inhaling bites off the baking sheet before you even sit down to serve it.
 Baked at high heat, the cauliflower breaks down into a sweet, caramelized version of itself.
 Add crunchy Parmesan cheese and Italian seasonings, and it’s a sophisticated, restaurant-style spin on the concept behind cheesy broccoli.
 We think it’s even better than French fries.

-There's nothing better than a roasted potato, so russet potatoes are at the top of our best vegetables to roast!
-And these roasted potato wedges might be our perfect food.
+There's nothing better than a roasted potato, so roasted red potatoes are at the top of our best vegetables to roast!
+These might be our perfect food.
 There's something about the crispy potato outside, the tender inside, and the savory pop of crunchy Parmesan bits that will have you hooked from the very first wedge.

 The very best way to make Brussels sprouts?
 Roasted.
 These crispy Brussels sprouts are so crispy, you’ll think they were fried.
 But they’re baked!
 You know those crispy Brussels that you can get at a restaurant?
 These are just as good.
 They’re baked until impossibly crunchy, then tossed with a balsamic and honey sauce that brings in the tangy and sweet notes.
 You'd never imagine you could eat Brussels sprouts so fast.